coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 through to look around.
 A spellcaster could even cast a spell through a *ring gate.* A Small character can make a DC 13 Escape Artist check to slip through.
 Creatures of Tiny, Diminutive, or Fine size can pass through easily.
-Each ring has a "entry side" and an "exit side," both marked with appropriate symbols.
+Each ring has a “entry side” and an “exit side,” both marked with appropriate symbols.

 Strong conjuration; CL 17th; Craft Wondrous Item, *gate;* Price 40,000 gp;Weight 1 lb. each.

-**Robe of the Archmagi:** This normal-appearing garment can be white (01--45 on d%, good alignment), gray (46--75, neither good nor evil alignment), or black (76--100, evil alignment).
+**Robe of the Archmagi:** This normal-appearing garment can be white (01–45 on d%, good alignment), gray (46–75, neither good nor evil alignment), or black (76–100, evil alignment).
 Its wearer, if an arcane spellcaster, gains the following powers.

 -   +5 armor bonus to AC.